Read this before you decide where to stay in kakadu

 Cooinda Lodge is one of the most comfortable places to stay in Kakadu National Park offers great value for money.
 It’s perfectly positioned for easy access to the early morning cruises on Yellow Water Billabong or to visit the Warradjan Cultural Centre.

-One of the features is the large swimming pool surrounded by palms, the perfect place to relax after a day exploring the Kakadu landscape.
+One feature is the large swimming pool surrounded by palms, the perfect place to relax after a day exploring the Kakadu landscape.

 This indigenous owned property is managed by Accor and offers recently refurbished lodge rooms and glamping style Outback Retreats.